MatthewEppelsheimer/wp-Phone-Call-Tracker-plugin/README.txt

 == Description ==

 This plugin uses a simple settings page and shortcode to easily interface with an existing Google AdWords campaign.
-This allows you to track mobile phone calls from your site.
+This allows you to record instances of a conversion that you've set up in your Google Adwords account.

 == Installation ==